DGK-Law-and-Cognition-Lab/crossculturallegalreasonableness/index.md

 ### Figures

 This contains the data visualization generated in R and included in the paper.
-See [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Figures/Figure1.jpg).
+See [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Figures/Figure1.jpg) for your own viewing.

 ### Paper Results

-All results is analyzed and in visualized `Final_Reasonableness.Rmd` All paper results are included in the document.
-Knitted HTML document can be viewed `Final_Reasonableness.html`, and can be accessed on the web [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Code/R/Final_Reasonableness.html).
+All results is analyzed and in visualized `Final_Reasonableness.Rmd`.
+All paper results are included in the document.
+Knitted HTML document can be viewed `Final_Reasonableness.html`, and can be accessed [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Code/R/Final_Reasonableness.html) for your own viewing.

 ## Software versions